loxilb-io/loxilbdocs/docs/ha-deploy.md

         - --extBGPPeers=50.50.50.1:65101
 ```

+  *  <b>"--setRoles=0.0.0.0" -</b> This option will enable kube-loxilb to choose active-backup amongst the loxilb instance.
   *  <b>"--loxiURL=http://192.168.80.1:11111,http://192.168.80.2:11111" -</b> loxilb URLs to connect with.
   *  <b>"--externalCIDR=123.123.123.1/24" -</b> The external service IP for a svc is chosen from the externalCIDR range.
 In this scenario, the Client, svc and cluster are all in the different subnet.
   *  <b>"--setLBMode=2" -</b> This option will enable kube-loxilb to configure svc in fullnat mode towards the endpoints.